AmunRaCode/fuel-core/crates/services/txpool/README.md

 # TxPool

-It contain list of transaction sorted by GasPrice, prepared to be included into new block.
+It contains a list of transactions sorted by GasPrice, prepared to be included into new block.
 So when talking about gas it is important to make distinction between:

 * GasPrice or just Price: represents amount that transaction is going to pay for unit of GasSpend
 * GasSpend or just Gas: is amount of how much vm worked to execute this transaction.